Efficient construction of Lie group-equivariant and permutation-invariant spaces: Numerical results

 \section{Numerical results}

 In this section, we numerically implement the method described in Section~\ref{sec:equivariant_lie_algebra} on the groups $SO(3)$ and $SU(2)$ to validate our theoretical claims in the preceding Section~\ref{sec:appl}, and to showcase the efficiency of the proposed method, particularly for the GE-PI case.
-For simplicity, we only present results for the group $SO(3)$ as the numerical results for $SU(2)$ are extremely similar.
+For simplicity, we only present numerical results for the group $SO(3)$ as the results for $SU(2)$ are extremely similar.
 To ensure reproducibility of the results and facilitate use of the proposed method, the source code implementing the methods described in this work, as well as the code that generates all the figures in this manuscript, have been archived on Zenodo~\cite{zhang2026zenodo}.
+In addition to the archived repository, the proposed method has also been integrated into \href{https://github.com/ACEsuit/EquivariantTensors.jl}{\emph{EquivariantTensors.jl}}~\cite{ortner2024et}, a Julia package providing the core computational kernels and infrastructure for building equivariant tensor layers.